mpatacchiola/blog/about.md

 </div>

 <p align="justify" markdown="1">
-I am a **Cognitive Scientist** in love with **Artificial Intelligence** and **Robotics**.
-At the moment I am finishing my PhD in Robotics and Computational Modelling at Plymouth University (UK).
-In my opinion the brain is a complex and fascinating piece of meat which cannot be explained without an interdisciplinary approach.
-For this reason I studied computer science, psychology, robotics and neuroscience.
-My goal is to add some pieces to the puzzle through models of cognitive functions which can be implemented in those complex machines we call robots.
+I am a **Postdoctoral researcher** in the [Machine Learning Group](http://www.anc.ed.ac.uk/machine-learning/) at the University of Edinburgh.
+Previously I have been an intern at [Snapchat](https://www.snapchat.com), and a PhD student in robotics and machine learning at Plymouth University.
+I am particularly interested in **Deep Learning** and **Reinforcement Learning**, and I worked in applications that span from cognitive modelling in human-robot interactions to disentanglement of latent representations in autoencoders.
+In my opinion the brain is a complex and fascinating piece of meat that cannot be explained without an interdisciplinary approach.
+For this reason I studied machine learning, robotics, neuroscience and psychology.
+My long term goal is to add some pieces to the puzzle :-)

-You can find my **curriculum** and my **pubblications** on [my personal page](https://mpatacchiola.github.io).
+You can find a short **curriculum** and my **pubblications** on [my personal page](https://mpatacchiola.github.io).
 </p>